WHAT WE BELIEVE

 1. Chapter 7: Of God’s Covenant with Man— Para .
 2: (cf. Chp.
 19, para.
 1, 6).
 Regarding the covenant of life initially given to Adam, we deny that it was structured upon a principle of meritorious works.
 Furthermore, we affirm that faithful observance of any divine ordinance is impossible in the absence of a heart posture of belief.
 Even in his original state, Adam’s obedience was to be the natural fruit of a trusting relationship with his Creator.

 4. Chapter 24: Of Marriage— Para.
-4: Remove this part, “The man may not marry any of his wife’s kindred, nearer in blood than he may of his own: nor the woman of her husband’s kindred, nearer in blood than of her own.”
+4: We object to this statement: “The man may not marry any of his wife’s kindred, nearer in blood than he may of his own: nor the woman of her husband’s kindred, nearer in blood than of her own.”

 5. Chapter 25: Of the Church— Para.
-6: While we unreservedly condemn the papal office as a usurpation of Christ’s unique headship over the Church and thus anti-Christian in its claims, we do not deem it necessary to identify the Bishop of Rome as the specific, final Antichrist prophesied in the eschatological passages of Scripture.
+6: While we do not agree with the Roman Catholic office of the Papacy, we do not deem it necessary to identify the Bishop of Rome as the Antichrist prophesied in the eschatological passages of Scripture.